Looking for information on Canadian dog food brands, but all your searches are returning products from the United States?

 FirstMate Wild Pacific Caught Fish & Oats Formula Review

-The above recipe is one of those that is grain-inclusive.
+The above recipe is one of their recipes that is grain-inclusive.
 It uses a mix of Oatmeal and Brown Rice.
-These two grain ingredients are considered to be some of the best that can be used in dog food.
+These two grain-ingredients are considered to be some of the best that can be used in dog food.
 This favoritism is as they can offer additional nutrition in the form of fiber and micronutrients that other grains lack.

 You can read more about Ocean Fish Meal in our article Ocean Fish Meal In Dog Food.

-The most notable advantage of air-dried dog food is that it consists entirely of meat and has no significant vegetable, grain, or fruit ingredients.
+The most notable advantage of Ziwi Peak’s air-dried dog food is that it consists entirely of meat and has no significant vegetable, grain, or fruit ingredients.
 By eliminating these plant-based ingredients, you can reduce the risk of your dog experiencing allergies or sensitivities to plant-based material.
-This lack of plant-based material can be especiallsignificantnt for dogs who are allergic to multiple plant ingredients.
+This lack of plant-based material can be especially significant for dogs who are allergic to multiple plant ingredients.

 The other core advantage of air-dried dog food is that it can provide excellent nutrition.
-Thanks to a lack of plant-based material, the portion of protein and fat is immense and sufficient for dogs of all activity levels.
+Thanks to a lack of plant-based material, the proportion of protein and fat in the recipes is immense and sufficient for dogs of all activity levels.

 Horizon Legacy Adult Review

 Horizon is another well established Canadian brand that has been in operation for almost fifteen years.
-Their facility is Saskatchewan, and the brand is still family-owned despite its success.
+Their production facility is in Saskatchewan, and the brand is still family-owned despite its success.

 Horizon has several product lines that vary between protein content and whether they are grain-free or grain inclusive.
-Their Legacy range is one with a high proportion of animal-based protein, which is ideal.
+Their Legacy range is the range with the highest proportion of animal-based protein, which is ideal for a dog’s diet.

-The above adult recipe from the Legacy range uses a mix of Chicken and Turkey ingredients including Chicken, Chicken Meal, Chicken Fat, Turkey Meal, and Salmon Meal.
+The above adult recipe from the Legacy range focuses on a mix of Chicken and Turkey ingredients, including Chicken, Chicken Meal, Chicken Fat, Turkey Meal, and Salmon Meal.
 This mix is the source of the exemplary protein proportion.
+Meat meals such as Chicken Meal and Turkey Meal are extremely dense sources of nutrition as they have had their moisture removed.

-As it is one of their grain-free recipes, the formula makes use of legume ingredients like Peas and other minor vegetables.
-Peas are a staple of the prairies and can be sourced locally.
-They provide carbohydrates and fiber, along with some additional small nutritional value.
+As this formula is one of their grain-free recipes, it makes use of legume ingredients like Peas and other minor vegetables.
+Peas are a staple of the Canadian prairies and can, and likely are sourced locally from their production facility.
+Legumes, such as Peas, provide carbohydrates and fiber, along with some additional small nutritional value.

 Zeal Air-Dried Beef with Freeze-Dried Salmon & Pumpkin Review

 Zeal is a relatively young Canadian brand but is soon gaining popularity.
-It is very similar to Ziwi Peak, but it has its twist on the Air Dried style of food.
-Some of their recipes mixes air-dried and freeze-dried food together, which is not something that any other brand does.
+It is very similar to Ziwi Peak, but it has its twist on the Air Dried style of food that Ziwi is renowned for.
+Some of their recipes mixes air-dried and freeze-dried food together, which is not something that any other brand that we are aware of is doing.

-While air-dried and freeze-dried dog food offers similar nutrition, they do have a different taste and texture, which may be appealing to some dogs.
+While air-dried and freeze-dried dog food offers similar nutrition, they do have a slightly different taste and texture, which may be appealing to some dogs.
+What is clear is that both of these styles of dog food are incredibly nutritionally dense.

-The above recipe uses a satisfactory mix of Beef and Salmon.
-These two ingredients are some of the most popular used in dog food recipes.
-This popularity is as they are relatively inexpensive but can offer incredible nutrition, high in protein and fat.
+The above recipe from Zeal uses a satisfactory mix of Beef and Salmon.
+These two ingredients are some of the most commonly used in dog food recipes.
+This popularity is as they are relatively inexpensive when compared to alternatives, but can offer incredible nutrition, high in protein and fat.

 The recipe also makes use of some organ meat ingredients like Lung, Heart, Spleen, and Liver.
-These organ meat ingredients are a fantastic addition and can add additional nutrition, less common vitamins and minerals, and, most importantly, they can seriously enhance the flavor.
+These organ meat ingredients are a fantastic addition to any dog food recipe.
+These organ meat ingredients can add additional nutrition, less common vitamins and minerals, and, most importantly, they can seriously enhance the flavor to make the food more appealing to your dog.

 Boreal Proper Chicken Meal Recipe Review

 While many of the other brands discussed in this article can be found in the United States and often Worldwide, Boreal is a brand that is exclusively Canadian.
-It is regularly featured on the shelves of smaller pet stores for over thirty years and sells both dog and cat food.
+It has regularly been featured on the shelves of smaller pet stores for over thirty years, and the brand sells both dog and cat food.

 The above Chicken Meal recipe is one of their most reliable and straightforward.
 It includes a considerable portion of Chicken Meal, which provides a plentiful supply of protein and fat.
 Many consumers are freighted at meat meal ingredients like Chicken Meal, but they shouldn’t be.